The Advantage of GEP-44

 GLUCAPHARM HAS EXCLUSIVE WORLDWIDE RIGHT TO DEVELOP SYRACUSE UNIVERSITY GEP-44

-GEP44 Clinical Studies: A Dual-Agonist (GLP-1 & NPY) for Obesity & T2D—No Nausea, Superior Tolerability
+GEP44 Clinical Studies: A Triple-Agonist for Obesity & Glucose Control—No Nausea, Superior Tolerability

 U.S. Department of Defense (DoD)